 It’s easy, when we are newly aware of our need for wisdom, to become overwhelmed with what we don’t know.
-We see our lack of wisdom and can be discouraged because we know we need it.
+We ask God for wisdom, but then can be discouraged because we still don’t know what to do.

 But God’s timetable is not ours.
-He always has a reason for not giving wisdom, and it is always loving.
-Today I’m thinking through some reasons I’ve experienced and observed.
+He always has a reason for not giving obvious directions, and it is always kind and loving.
+Today I’m thinking through some scenarios I’ve experienced and observed that follow this pattern.

 And He said to them, “Which of you shall have a friend, and go to him at midnight and say to him, ‘Friend, lend me three loaves; 6 for a friend of mine has come to me on his journey, and I have nothing to set before him’; 7 and he will answer from within and say, ‘Do not trouble me; the door is now shut, and my children are with me in bed; I cannot rise and give to you’?
 8 I say to you, though he will not rise and give to him because he is his friend, yet because of his persistence he will rise and give him as many as he needs.